Sound but not effective

-AIDMA, PDCA, SWOT, PEST, 3C, 4P, STP, KGI, KPI, etc. When learning these business frameworks in an MBA course more than 10 years ago, I was so excited, feeling like I got a key to the truth of the market.
-However, the world has been soon full of MBA holders, and all the above frameworks have been commoditized.
-I didn’t mean they were wrong and no longer work at all.
-By the frameworks, any and every person can reach correct answers in business, or the same answers, in other words.
-The problem is, in order to survive in the current market, correct answers are necessary but not sufficient.
+AIDMA, PDCA, SWOT, PEST, 3C, 4P, STP, KGI, KPI, etc. I was so excited when learning these business frameworks in an MBA course more than 10 years ago.
+I naively believed I had gotten a key to the truth of the market.
+Later on, the world was soon full of MBA holders to commoditize all the above frameworks.
+I didn’t mean they were wrong and no longer worked at all.
+The frameworks can still lead people to correct answers in business, to the same answers, in other words.
+The problem is, such correct answers are necessary but insufficient in order to survive in the current market.

-High quality is absolute justice— this is an answer believed to be correct by most people especially in the manufacturing industry in Japan (like us).
-Our production people, for example, always keep making sincere efforts to improve quality more, even a little bit, though there’s not much room for improvement.
+High quality is absolute justice—most people believe this policy is correct especially in the manufacturing industry in Japan (like us).
+Our production people always keep making sincere efforts to improve quality more, even a little bit.
+Consequently, there’s not much room for improvement any more.
 Sadly enough, it’d be almost impossible for ordinary customers to tell such a small difference in quality.
 Even so, some of those improvements are shifted to prices.
-It seems nobody wins anything, but I didn’t mean to blame our production team.
-It’d be one of craftsman’s psychological needs to aim perfection, and we can’t always say no to them only for cost reduction.
+It seems like nobody wins anything here.
+I didn’t mean to blame our production team.
+Aiming perfection would be one of craftsman’s psychological needs.
+We can’t always say no to them only for cost reduction.

-High quality is not sufficient to survive in the market, but seeking it is the fundamental nature of craftsmen.
-In order to resolve this dilemma, interpreters between manufacturers and markets are required.
+High quality is not sufficient to survive in the market, but it is the fundamental nature of craftsmen to aim for high quality.
+In order to resolve this dilemma, we need interpreters between manufacturers and markets.
 For example, even joints out-of-sight are carefully finished up (deburred) in our products.
 Some might say it’s useless; some might find value in there.
-As it’s not obvious at a glance, we, sales reps, have to constantly introduce our craftsmanship to the market and find out the latter, customers with empathy for us.
+As it’s not obvious at a glance, we, sales reps, have to constantly introduce our craftsmanship to the market and find out the latter people.
+Customers with empathy for us.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.